Calisthenics Exercises and Workouts For Beginners

 - Squat down before placing your hands on the floor between your feet.

-- Leaning your weight forward onto your hands and kick back both feet together into a push up position.
+- Lean your weight forward onto your hands and kick back both feet together into a push up position.

 - Do a push up and then pull your feet back towards the outside of your hands in a single movement.
 You can make this more challenging by lowering your body to the floor completely before pressing up.